"Machine learning is automatic programming!" — Me

 2022-11-07

-Markov decision processes are action event sequences where:
+Markov decision processes are action and state sequences where:

-Final state probabilities for all action initial state pairs are known.
+Reward and state transition probabilities for all actions and states are known.

-Final state probabilities and rewards depend only on present states and not past states.
+Reward and state transition probabilities depend only on present states and not past states.

-Many problems are finding Markov decision process actions that maximize expected total rewards.
+Many problems are finding Markov decision processes that maximize rewards.
 Examples include developing chess and traffic light strategies.

 Markov Chains